havrak/fmcw-surveillance-radar/matlab/README.md

 	* back in main thread (but not inside callback in postProcess function we will run CFAR on whole radar cube and do the visualizations
 * radarDataCube.m
 	* need to check up how they are properly implemented, will store all information about space around the radar

 * CFAR - probably could be a different module
 * for now RadarCube should be focued mainly on getting azimuth to work (simple range-azimuth map)
 * lilting mostion is a bitch

-* THREAD SAFETY !!!!!!!! - backgroud pool shouldn't access any object aside form radarBuffer

-* TEST SUITE !!!!! - capture raw data from radar while we are rotation on constatn speed -> timer function will that dump data into read serial function